IHatePineapples/IHatePineapples/README.md

 Source : hmmm (source should be easy to find by googling)

-..I am _not_ fourteen and I found it really deep.

 ## What about scripting and automation ?

 I love shell language and different shells.
 I can handle short discussions with mussels.